Jim Morgan (rugby league)

 Morgan was born in Maitland, New South Wales on 13 June 1943., Morgan first came to prominence as a rugby league footballer in 1964 when playing for a representative Newcastle team that defeated premiers St. George on their way to winning that year's State Cup.
 The following year he was signed with South Sydney to play in the Sydney Premiership.
-In his first season with the Rabbitohs, he played in their Grand Final loss to St. George.
+In the, his first season with the Rabbitohs, he played in the 1965 NSWRFL season's Grand Final loss to St. George.
+Souths reached the 1968 NSWRFL season's grand final and Morgan played at prop in their victory over Manly-Warringah.

+During the 1974 Great Britain Lions tour Morgan captained a Monaro team against the visitors.